Yankees vs. Royals Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Carlos Rodon (3-7) will make his 14th start of the season.
+- Clarke Schmidt (9-9) will take to the mound for the Yankees and make his 32nd start of the season.

 |Opponent